DESTINATION ITINERARIES

 SWITZERLAND 9 Days

-Switzerland is a mountainous country, home to numerous blue lakes, villages & the high peaks of the Alps.
-Its cities contain medieval quarters, with landmarks like Lucerne’s wooden chapel bridge.
-The country is also known for its ski resorts and hiking trails.
-Banking and finance are key industries and Swiss watches and chocolate are world renowned.
-Switzerland’s land size is similar to Estonia.
+Switzerland is a country with mountains, blue lakes, and villages, along with the tall Alps.
+Its cities have old, medieval areas, like Lucerne’s wooden chapel bridge.
+The country is famous for ski resorts and hiking paths.
+Banking and finance are important, and Swiss watches and chocolate are well-known worldwide.
+Switzerland is about the same size as Estonia.

-• The airport is 10 km (6-miles) from the Main Train station-located at the northern end of Old Town (city center), so it is quick and easy.
+• The airport is 10 km (6-miles) from the Main Train station (Zürich HB) located at the northern end of Old Town (city center), making the transfer exceptionally quick.

 • Zurich Old Town encompasses the historic old town, surrounding many of the main tourist attractions, restaurants and bars.